joelicious/amq7-training/worksheet2/README.md

 NB you will see each consumer receives 5 messages in a round robin fashion

--   kill the consumers and run the producer again
+-   kill the consumers and run the producer again.
+This example works best with persistence.

 ```code
 mvn verify -PqueueSender